debtcollective/student-debt-campaign/src/pages/index.md

       year.
 In total the deficit-to-GDP ratio would likely increase by significantly less than 1%.
-We find it curious, though, that the “how will you pay for it” question is never asked when politicians want to do things like send American troops into other countries or raise taxes on the rich.
+We find it curious, though, that the “how will you pay for it” question is never asked when politicians want to do things like send American troops into other countries or cut taxes on the rich.
       In 2018, for example, Congress passed a huge tax cut for millionaires and billionaires, one of the largest in history.
 Did anyone bother to explain how it would be paid for?
 The truth is that Congress has the ability to